 Achievement Charter Academy's mission is to foster individual achievement by teaching students to be self-directed learners and community contributors in a respectful, diverse, and inclusive learning environment.

-ACA will use the Glasser Quality School (GQS) model as a guide to create a school culture that teaches and uses Choice Theory to support relationships based on trust and respect.
-The GQS model emphasizes Total Learning Competency and producing Quality Work to encourage self-directed learning and individual achievement.
+ACA uses the Glasser Quality School (GQS) model as a guide to create a school culture that teaches and uses Choice Theory to support relationships based on trust and respect.
+The GQS model emphasizes Total Learning Competency and producing Quality Work to encourages self-directed learning and individual achievement.
 The model emphasizes the value of respect, diversity, inclusion, and community and promotes a school environment that is viewed by stakeholders as a joyful place.

 The GQS model is an innovative learning approach that focuses on meeting the individual needs of students.
 The curriculum and method of delivery are fluid and flexible in order to maximize achievement of different learning